Manuel Antonio National Park

 Manuel Antonio National Park’s long, sandy beaches fringed by forest are much photographed.
 The park includes lagoons, mangrove swamps and 12 small islands.

-There are four beaches, Espadilla Sur, Manuel Antonio, Escondito and Playita, among the best in Costa Rica, ideal for sunbathing and swimming although some are safer from strong currents than others.
+- There are 4 beaches, Espadilla Sur, Manuel Antonio, Escndito and Playita.
+These are among the best beaches in Costa Rica.

 Time: GMT -6 hours